can allergies cause sinus headaches

 • Wash your hands after playing with or handling pets.

-Despite at times overlapping and having similar symptoms, migraines, sinus headaches and allergies are different conditions that might require different solutions.
+Despite the fact that they may occur at the same time and have similar symptoms, migraines, sinus headaches and allergies are different conditions that might require different solutions.

 Related Posts